Non-Apparent Disabilities

 CSULB is Embracing the Sunflower as a Symbol of Non-Apparent Disabilities on Campus.

-Read more to learn about: what a Non-Apparent Disability is, the Non-Apparent Disabilities Sunflower, and some do’s and don’ts.
+Read below to learn more about what a Non-Apparent Disability is, the Non-Apparent Disabilities Sunflower, Person-First vs. Identity-First language, and some DO’s and DONT’s.

-Some disabilities are non-apparent, meaning, the conditions or impacts of the disability are not necessarily observable to others.
+Some disabilities are non-apparent, meaning that the conditions or impacts of the disability are not necessarily observable to others.
 Non-apparent disabilities can be physical, mental, or neurological, and their conditions significantly affect daily activities such as studying, working, shopping, and transportation.
-Although there are challenges, people with non-apparent disabilities can function actively in their schools, workplaces, families, and hobbies.
-However, individuals with non-apparent disabilities may need understanding and support from others so that they can achieve their goals in life.
+Although there are challenges and the person may need a little more support, patience, and/or assistance with communication, they can & do participate successfully in in our schools, workplaces, families, and hobbies.

 • Alzheimer’s